 Many analysts believe Thanksgiving stole sales normally attributed to Black Friday without adding to overall sales for the weekend.
-This was contrary to the common hypothesis of many corporate marketing and accounting departments, which tends to say, “If you’re making this much profits during this amount of time, and you expand the timeframe, you will see this much more profits; just do the math!”
+This was contrary to the common hypothesis of many corporate marketing and accounting departments.
+This hypothesis tends to say, “If you’re making this much profits during this amount of time, and you expand the timeframe, you will see this much more profits.
+Just do the math!”
 That assumption is based on the concept that sales will remain the same no matter how widely you spread out the sales opportunities.

 - Don’t break your brand promise.
 In this case, they diluted the urgency and concentration of shoppers on Black Friday, making that day less “special.”

 - Don’t exceed your brand width.
 More is not necessarily better.
 No matter what your number crunchers tell you, there is not an unlimited amount of potential sales out there just waiting for you to expand your hours or your offerings.